Chair, Advisory Committee on Cultural Heritage (ACCH)

 How do I find a nominator?

-Those wishing to stand as a candidate will need to submit a nominee consent form for this position.
+Those wishing to stand as a candidate will need to submit a nominee form for this position.
 This should be done once a nominator has been found.
-In this form you will be asked to provide a 300 word statement describing how you demonstrate the skills and attributes required.
+In this form you will be asked to provide a statement of up to 300 words describing how you demonstrate the skills and attributes required.